Pod::Tree - Create a static syntax tree for a POD

 in_pod => 1

-Sets the initial value of in_pod
+Sets the initial value of in_pod.

-When in_pod
+When in_pod is false,

 the parser ignores all text until the next =command paragraph.